 Ruth is a founder member of theatre collective ripple and an associate artist with Dreadnought South West.
 Ruth is an Associate Lecturer at Plymouth Conservatoire for the B.A.Acting and M.A.Acting courses and a visiting director at Falmouth University.

-Since 2013 Ruth has written and performed in three solo shows; Coffee with Vera, Homeward Bound and The Secret Listener.
-She is a 2020 Lab Associate at the Theatre Royal Plymouth and is working on Invisible Other, which will be performed in the Drum at the Theatre Royal in 2021.
+Since 2013 Ruth has written and performed in three solo shows; Coffee with Vera, Homeward Bound and The Secret Listener and she is currently touring her new show Invisible Other, which was a 2021 Lab Associate commission for the Theatre Royal Plymouth.

 Millicent Fawcett in The Cause, photo by Jim Wileman